|

 Washington over California in 1978 when he came to the more pioneering wine

-best in eastern Washington and where plantings of alternative red-grape
+eastern Washington and where plantings of alternative red-grape varieties

-varieties might succeed.
-In 1991 he accepted a position as general manager
+might succeed.
+In 1991 he accepted a position as general manager for

-for production at Hogue Cellars in the eastern end of the Yakima Valley, and
+production at Hogue Cellars in the eastern end of the Yakima Valley, and in

 new facility in the Prosser Business Park, just one block from Hogue

-winery in the new Benton County Business Park in Prosser.
-The debut
+new winery in the new Benton County Business Park in Prosser.
+The

-of the new Thurston Wolfe winery occurred during the Yakima Valley's Wine
+debut of the new Thurston Wolfe winery occurred during the Yakima Valley's

 One of the most unusual combinations of varietals is

-its delicate, subtle tastes, and it is rarely blended.
+subtle tastes, and it is rarely blended.
+Syrah is

 Repeated tastings of the blend were required to find